caleb531/automata/README.md

 Note that the first yielded set is always the lambda closure of the NFA's initial state, and the last yielded set always contains the lambda closure of at least one of the NFA's final states (after all input has been read).
-If the string is rejected by the NFA, the method still raises a `RejectionError`.
+If the string is rejected by the NFA, the method still raises a `RejectionException`.

 #### NFA.validate_self(self)